Chandrika1302/Rent-Management-System/README.md

 2. Have the latest version of nodeJS and npm installed on your system.
 3. Press the watch button above to recieve important updates.
 4. install prettier and eslint extension on vscode - to have consistent linting and formatting.

-# Remarks

-1. This repository is in draft state until the project name is decided.
-2. The goal of this project is to get things done and get them done the right way.

-# Todo

-1. Decide a Good Project Topic